Picturing the Past – Part 4 of 6

 Creating Custom Images

 There are several free design platforms that allow you to add custom graphic elements to your vintage and new photos.
 PicMonkey and LunaPic, both mentioned above in the Editing Platform section, are popular choices that offer lots of great options.
-My favorite is Canva.
+My favorites are Canva and Design Wizard.

-Canva contains dozens of short and helpful tutorials that will have you creating well-designed, beautiful graphics in no time.
-It includes templates for Facebook, Pinterest, ebook covers, Twitter backgrounds, business cards, posters, etc. You choose the colors, backgrounds, text sizes and fonts.
+Both platforms contain short and helpful tutorials that will have you creating well-designed, beautiful graphics in no time.
+Both offer templates for Facebook, Pinterest, ebook covers, Twitter backgrounds, business cards, posters, etc. You choose the colors, backgrounds, text sizes and fonts.

-When your new creation is ready, download it as a jpg or as a PDF and use it however you like.
-Add it to social media posts, presentations, documents, email headers, flyers, etc. Canva also offers an enormous library of stock photos for $1.00.
+When your new creation is ready, download it and use it however you like.
+Add it to social media posts, presentations, documents, email headers, flyers, etc.

 Now that your images are spruced up, what are you going to do with them?
 We'll talk about social media next in Part 5.